Rajinimurugan: Development

 Following the success of his debut directorial Varuthapadaatha Vaalibar Sangam, director Ponram announced his next project, which also stars Sivakarthikeyan in the lead role.
 N. Lingusamy bankrolled the project under his banner Thirupathi Brothers.
 The project was announced in August 2013.
 D. Imman was selected to compose the music for the film and Balasubramaniem was signed in for the film as the cinematographer.
 Both were worked on Ponram's earlier film Varuthapadaatha Vaalibar Sangam.
 Sivakarthikeyan was reported to play a real-estate broker in the film.

 Casting

-Reports stated that Nazriya Nazim and Samantha Ruth Prabhu were among the forerunners for the lead female role, later they were replaced by Tamannaah.
-In August 2013, Tamannah opted out of the project, due to some issues.
+Reports stated that Nazriya Nazim and Samantha Ruth Prabhu were among the forerunners for the lead female role, later they were replaced by Tamannaah Bhatia.
+In August 2013, Tamannaah opted out of the project, due to some issues.
 The female lead role went to Lakshmi Menon.
 However, she was subsequently replaced by Keerthy Suresh in 2014, considering her second Tamil film after Idhu Enna Maayam (2015).
 Her role was said to be a "feisty one", which included the character performing some street fights with other women.
 Soori was selected to play Sivakarthikeyan's co-star in the film, for the second time after Varuthapadaatha Vaalibar Sangam.
 Rajkiran was selected to play the role of Sivakarthikeyan's grandfather in the film.
 Samuthirakani was selected to play the main antagonist in the film.
 The supporting role cast also included G. Gnanasambandham, Achyuth Kumar, Deepa Ramanujam and Manobala.